nyathea/legacypatcher/README.md

 ## Known Issues

-- On versions below 8.71(?), attempting to log in will crash the app.
+- On some 8.x versions, attempting to log in will freeze the app and eventually cause an crash.
 A workaround is to log in using 7.29.1 first, then upgrade to your preferred version.
 - The Search page and Quote tweets doesnt work
-- You may not be able to like tweets on some versions because of the client using deprecated endpoints. (this will be fixed soon)
+- You may not be able to like tweets on some versions because of deprecated v1.1 endpoints. (this will be fixed soon)
-- Banners and Source labels disappear or dont appear at all once the view is refreshed
+- Banners disappear once the profile view is refreshed
 - latest (following) timeline doesnt work yet

 Please let me know if theres any other issues! pleae open a bug report and i'll get to you as soon as i can